Social Media & Website Comments

 What would be the value of engaging with a discussion stream?
 Sometimes the best course of action is to ignore the comments, particularly where responding may simply fuel or reignite the situation.

-How can you minimize the harm done?
+How can you minimise the harm done?

 Do you have a policy for handling this sort of situation?